Currently Browsing

 10 Ways to Maintain Musical Form During the Summer

 School’s out and band directors aren’t hounding anyone to practice, but that doesn’t mean kids should put their instruments away.
-It’s very important to maintain your musical skills during the summer.
+It’s very important to maintain musical form during the summer.
 Don’t put off practicing until “tomorrow,” because soon tomorrow will become the first day of the new school year and the musical “lip” will be lost.
 Once the lip is lost, it’s hard to find it again.

 It only takes 10 minutes a day to keep up musical momentum, particularly if honing skills, rather than halfheartedly playing familiar songs over and over is the focus.
 Seriously, ten minutes!
 While it may not seem like much, it can be very effective.
 We have many ideas to help keep up the musical skill level that kids have attained during the school year.